From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Methodology

 \section{Methodology}

-We conducted a semi-structured thematic synthesis, inspired by thematic analysis~\cite{butler2024objectives,cruzes2010synthesizing}, to identify and organize key challenges in developing production-ready FMware.
-Unlike a full thematic analysis, which involves detailed iterative coding and theme validation, we focused on systematically collecting and analyzing relevant sources, identifying issues, and grouping them into themes through expert-driven discussions.
+\respto{1-25a} \respto{3-7a} We conducted a semi-structured thematic synthesis, inspired by thematic analysis~\cite{butler2024objectives,cruzes2010synthesizing}, to identify and organize key challenges in developing production-ready FMware.
+Our approach collected relevant sources and grouped issues into themes through expert-driven discussions.
+To mitigate bias, we triangulated insights from industry discussions, conference reports, and academic studies, emphasizing actionable insights and practical relevance.